 Many people have found a way to express their passion through blogging.
 Others have found ways to make it an income source.
 You will find so many topics on religion, sports, relationships, parenting advice, among others.
 Companies are also embracing the use of blogging to give more information about their products.
 It has become an integral way of growing audience bases and consumer engagement.
 For you which platform is better?

 Let’s see the battle: WordPress Vs Medium

 You will find many bloggers on the WordPress platform because that is what was previously available to them.
 They got to control the content and the platform on which they would share it.
 We now have so many options available, including Medium, and that is the basis of our article.
-We will look into, which is the better option between the two, and hopefully, you can decide which one works for you.
+We will look into, which is the better option between WordPress or Medium, and hopefully, you can decide which one works for you.

-Medium is a platform which allows users to share their blog content to their subscribers.
+Medium is a platform that allows users to share their blog content with their subscribers.
 It will enable you to reach many subscribers at one go.
 The people on the platform are like-minded and get to share their content with people who appreciate the kind of content they have.